A metropolitan business and residential neighborhood with a view

 Living and working by the water

-On Versmannstrasse most of the buildings will be six or seven-story block structures for offices plus high-rises.
+On Versmannstrasse most of the buildings will be six or seven-story block structures for offices plus some singular high points.
 The architectural framework fronting the easterly Freihafen-Elbe bridge and the rail tracks, on the other hand, will be even taller buildings with high points and a 110–115 m tower.
 The wide choice of available offers and excellent accessibility create ideal conditions for dynamic growth of businesses and the city.
 Moving east in the neighborhood, office and hotel uses dominate.
 Despite the traffic crossing the rail bridge and using Versmannstrasse, this intelligent structuring will ensure that there are zones shielded from noise, making for very good residential conditions.